schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Uncomfortable Nobody

-A standing ticket taker announces a low-carb statement at a illustrative stairway.
+A standing ticket taker announces a low-carb statement at an illustrative stairway.

 ## Obscurity